-Founded in 1987 by Miami Bass legend Claudio Barrella a.k.a.
-Debonaire, Debonaire Records has been a tenacious force that even though short-lived in its beginnings, came back with a vengeance in the late 2000's to become a strong part of the resurgent Electro Bass and Miami Bass scenes; releasing title after title of monumental releases that have received plaudits from all corners of the world.
+Founded in 1987 by one of the true Miami Bass legends, Claudio Barrella a.k.a.
+Debonaire, Debonaire Records has been a tenacious force that even though short-lived in its beginnings, came back with a vengeance in the late 2000's to become a strong part of the resurgent Electro Bass and Miami Bass scenes; releasing title after title of monumental releases that have received plaudits from all corners of the world since.

 Conceived shortly after spending some time coming up in the scene as a DJ, and being introduced to music production by James McCauley of Maggotron, Barrella began to feel that taking control of his own destiny would be the best way forward.
 Tired of ideas and recorded work not coming to fruition in the way he envisioned because of the lack of control over the material, Barrella began to take notes, and observed the world around him only to notice that there was no reason not to do the same on his own...the rest was history!
 Debonaire Records was born, and the onslaught would now begin.

-The following year in 1989, Debonaire Records returned with Tricky D's "Suite 501", followed by Kool Slic's "Girls Get Ill", which included two versions of the title track, as well as the tracks "Words Of Justice" (Orig. and Inst. ), and "You Can't Fuck With Tony!".
-While not many releases were published that year, 1990 would prove to be a bit more productive for the label, starting off with "Love & Lust featuring Aisha", then followed by what is easily not just one of the most iconic Miami Techno Bass releases, but for Electro music in general: "Bass Generator/Ignition", by Dynamix II.
-Having been joined at this point by Debonaire himself, Dynamix II took Bass music to a whole new level with atmospheres, vocoders, and edits that truly at that time were unheard of.
+While not many releases were published in 1990, that year would prove to be a bit more productive for the label, starting off with "Love & Lust featuring Aisha", then followed by what is easily not just one of the most iconic Miami Bass releases, but for Electro music in general as well: "Bass Generator/Ignition", by Dynamix II.
+Having been joined at this point by Debonaire himself, Dynamix II took Bass music to a whole new level with atmospheres, vocoders, and edits that truly at that time were unheard of!

 In 2007, nearly 20 years after its last release, and after receiving many emails from fans around the world asking for the label to return, Debonaire Records finally opened its doors again; which leads us to one of the biggest mysteries and controversies in the Electro Bass and Miami Bass scenes: the 1988 announcement of the never-released Debonaire side project and record "Omega II - Sonic Boom", which was to be published on his sub-label "Showroom Records", yet suddenly appeared in small quantities all over the world; even being sold at auctions sometimes for hundreds of dollars.